-- Top-price Dreamgirls, Everybody's Talking About Jamie and Kinky Boots tickets for £15-£25 via TodayTix.
-A number of front row tickets for Dreamgirls (£15), Everybody's Talking About Jamie (£20) and Kinky Boots (£20) are up for grabs for every performance.
+- Top-price Everybody's Talking About Jamie for £20 via TodayTix.
+Lottery tickets for Everybody's Talking About Jamie (£20, in the front row) are up for grabs for every performance.

-Prices vary but these normally cost £85 to £175, according to TodayTix.
-The amount of lottery tickets available varies by performance, but you can double your odds of winning by sharing the lottery on Facebook or Twitter.
+Prices vary but these normally cost £67.50 to £72, according to TodayTix.
+The amount of lottery tickets available varies by performance but, as with Fleabag, you can double your odds of winning by sharing the lottery on Facebook or Twitter.

-How to enter: All these lotteries are run by ticket agent TodayTix – just search for the relevant show to enter.
-The lotteries open at 12.01am on the day of the performance and close four hours before the curtain goes up.
+How to enter: The lottery is run by ticket agent TodayTix* – just search for the relevant show to enter.
+The lottery opens at 12.01am on the day of the performance and closes four hours before the curtain goes up.
 Winners are notified by email two to four hours before the performance (or by push notification if you entered via the app).
-You've just one hour to claim tickets and pay and can purchase up to two cut-price tickets.
+You've just one hour to claim the tickets and pay, and you can purchase up to two cut-price tickets.